ssfsx17/ffpnp/Combat.md

 Disable - Unable to act.

 Doom - When this status' duration ends, you are instantly-killed.
+Magic Evasion is not applied at that moment.

 Element Saber - Weapon damage has a specific element.